 Should cornbread be sweet?
 Or is sweet cornbread inauthentic?
 Does savory cornbread capture the history of this elementary American bread in its purest form?
 (Answers below.)

 One thing is certain, though.
-No matter the sweet/savory cornbread debate, one thing cannot be debated: Jubilee‘s Spanish green chili hot skillet cornbread recipe may be the best you will ever make.
+No matter the sweet/savory cornbread debate, one thing cannot be debated: Jubilee‘s Spanish green chili buttermilk skillet cornbread recipe may be the best you will ever make.

 Cornbread Food History

 This “Spanish” green chili skillet cornbread recipe comes from food writer and historian Toni Tipton-Martin’s cookbook, Jubilee.
 Jubilee won multiple cookbook awards, including a James Beard.
 The cookbook was an IACP award finalist, and named one of the best cookbooks of the year by the New York Times and many more.